 Self-Employment Tax Is Not Excluded!

-For those who are self-employed the key to minimizing self-employment tax is to see yourself as a business.
+For those who are self-employed, the key to minimizing self-employment tax is to see yourself as a business.
 The formula is simple; first track, then increase your allowable deductions.
-Business deductions can include anything used in the conduct of business that is both “ordinary” and “necessary” to run your business.
+Business deductions can include anything used in the conduct of your business that are both “ordinary” and “necessary” to run your business.

-Key items include computers and hardware, online subscriptions, contractor expenses, and portions of general expenses such as rents, certain meals, and travel.
+Key items include computers and hardware, online subscriptions, contractor expenses, and portions of general expenses such as rents and travel.
 For a digital nomad, some portion of all their expenses may be related to their business activity.
 The advantage of business deductions is that they not only limit your federal income taxes, but they reduce your self-employment taxes as well.

 State & City Taxes